 Similarities and Differences between Carbon Pricing Mechanisms Both carbon tax and emission trading schemes (ETS) serve as crucial tools in carbon pricing mechanisms, sharing commonalities such as assigning a price to carbon emissions, promoting cost-effectiveness, and generating revenue for governments.
-These mechanisms aim to internalise the environmental cost of carbon emissions, incentivising businesses and individuals to adopt more sustainable practices^{xxix}.
+These mechanisms aim to internalise the environmental cost of carbon emissions, incentivising businesses and individuals to adopt more sustainable practices^{xxxiv}.
 Despite these similarities, the two main types of carbon pricing differ significantly in terms of emissions reduction certainty and implementation complexity.
 An ETS provides emissions reduction certainty by setting a declining cap on the total allowable emissions, thus ensuring that the mitigation targets are met.
 In contrast, a carbon tax offers price certainty by fixing the tax rate on greenhouse gas emissions, though it does not guarantee a specific mitigation outcome.
 In some ways, a carbon tax is more straightforward to implement, as it provides pre-determined costs that are easier for businesses to factor into their investment decisions.
-However, an ETS is more flexible, as it offers mechanisms such as offsets and allowance trading, which can lead to more cost-effective emissions reductions but also introduce greater complexity in its implementation^{xxx}.
+However, an ETS is more flexible, as it offers mechanisms such as offsets and allowance trading, which can lead to more cost-effective emissions reductions but also introduce greater complexity in its implementation^{xxxv}.
 Ultimately, as both carbon pricing methods have their own set of advantages and disadvantages, many regulators chose to implement these mechanisms in tandem, like some EU member states, Mexico, Canada and the UK, to name a few.
-The Future of Carbon Pricing Quantifying the exact impact of carbon pricing mechanisms is challenging, but they are widely recognised as a crucial market-based tool for encouraging emissions reductions and promoting cleaner innovation and investment^{xxxi}.
+The Future of Carbon Pricing Quantifying the exact impact of carbon pricing mechanisms is challenging, but they are widely recognised as a crucial market-based tool for encouraging emissions reductions and promoting cleaner innovation and investment^{xxxvi}.
 However, if we want to meet the warming targets of Paris, carbon is still underpriced globally by these mechanisms.
 It is important therefore that these mechanisms are utilised alongside other emission reduction efforts and policies.
-Despite this, the World Bank's annual carbon pricing review remains optimistic about the future of carbon pricing, focusing specifically on the trend of increasing adoption of carbon pricing instruments in middle-income countries such as India, Turkey, and Brazil.
-It will be interesting to follow the progress of these mechanisms in the next few months, especially given the substantial share of global emissions they represent, and we hope that these notable strides towards carbon pricing implementation will prompt other countries to follow suit or carbon pricing instruments to expand to a broader set of sectors.
+Despite this, the World Bank's annual carbon pricing review remains cautiously optimistic about the future of carbon pricing, focusing specifically on the trend of increasing adoption of carbon pricing instruments in middle-income countries such as India, Turkey, and Brazil.
+The report acknowledges, however, that to realise its full potential carbon pricing must be more ambitious in pricing levels, cover a wider share of emissions and continue to be integrated into broader climate and economic strategies.